m4rz910/NYISOToolkit/README.md

 - Units: Power [MW]
 - Frequency: 5-min
 - Datetime Convention: End of 5 mins (That's what I interpreted from the timing of release of realtime data)

+Load Forecast (load_forecast_h)
+- "Weather forecast information grouped by zone is input into a neural network forecaster tool to produce a preliminary zonal load forecast for each hour of the following day.
+The tool makes use of historical load and weather patterns."
+(NYISO Market Participant Guide p.25)
+- Units: Power [MW]
+- Frequency: Hour
+- Datetime Convention: Start of hour

 Fuel Mix (fuel_mix_5m)
 - Units: Power [MW]